 Foreword

 UV mapping is a somewhat complex subject, as not only the placement of seams and unwrapping plays a role, but also other things like smoothing splits and texel density.
-I’ll assume that the model is going to be baked and used in a real-time engine; if it’s just for rendering, that’s fine too.
+We’ll assume that the model will be baked and used in a real-time engine; if it’s just for rendering, that’s fine too.

 Here are some good videos and articles on the general subject of UV mapping